avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 $else
 <details markdown="1"><summary>$(task)</summary>

-1. I implemented _C_ crytographic functions in _Javascript_ web assembly ([WASM](https://webassembly.org/)). _WASM_object code is much faster and much more difficult to debug than _Javascript_.
+1. I implemented _C_ cryptography functions in _Javascript_ web assembly ([WASM](https://webassembly.org/)). _WASM_object code is much faster and much more difficult to debug than _Javascript_.
 Because this project was intended for the banking industry, in the future we could write a _WASM_ [obfuscator](https://en.wikipedia.org/wiki/Obfuscation) that would greatly increase the difficulty of debugging.

 2. I implemented the project by using [Clang's wasm32 target](https://medium.com/@dougschaefer/going-straight-to-clang-for-webassembly-928df1484430).